legrandlegrand/vernier_5minutes_watch/README.md

 # vernier_5minutes_watch
-a single hand hour watch providing accurate minutes information
+a single hand watch providing accurate minutes information

+#*12 hours version*
 This is a watch having:
 - a dial
   * divided into 12 sectors of 30°